CacherApp/cacher-run-server/README.md

 **`timestamp: (Boolean)`**

-Whether to append an epoch timestamp to the end of the filename.
+Set to `true` to append an epoch timestamp to the end of the filename.
 This helps to prevent files from being overwritten in the `~/.cacher/run` folder.
-You'll want to disable this for some languages which require a strict match between the filename and the compiled binary.
+Set to `false` for languages which require a strict match between the filename and the compiled binary. (i.e. Java, Haxe)

 ### Arguments